privateprep/coding-space-website/src/pages/about-us/about-us.md

     bgColor: "#9de2dd"
     textColor: "#264548"
     mdContent: |-
-      ## At The Coding Space
+      # At The Coding Space...

-      Every problem is an opportunity.
+      # Every problem is an opportunity.

-      There are no fair advantages.
+      # There are no fair advantages.

-      Different is better.
+      # Different is better.

-      Growth is always possible.
+      # Growth is always possible.
   - type: reviews
     bgColor: "#9de2dd"
     heading: ""